Alfresco/acs-deployment/docs/helm-deployment-aws_kops.md

 Helm is used to deploy the Alfresco Content Services into the Kubernetes cluster.

-* Create [Tiller](https://helm.sh/docs/glossary/#tiller) (cluster wide) and add the cluster admin role to tiller.
+* Create [Tiller](https://helm.sh/docs/glossary/#tiller) (cluster wide) and add the cluster admin role to Tiller.
 It should not be isolated in a namespace as the ingress needs to set up cluster roles [https://github.com/kubernetes/helm/blob/master/docs/rbac.md].

-Below is an example of kubectl command with an external yaml file to create an [RBAC](https://github.com/helm/helm/blob/master/docs/rbac.md#role-based-access-control) configuration for Tiller:
+Below is an example that uses a `kubectl` command with an external YAML file to create role-based access control ([RBAC](https://github.com/helm/helm/blob/master/docs/rbac.md#role-based-access-control)) configuration for Tiller:

-Create a file with below command.
+First, create the external YAML file:
 ```bash
 cat <<EOF > tiller-rbac-config.yaml
 apiVersion: v1